tripzilch/tripzilch.github.io/aotc/index.md

 *Hilbert Curve explorations.
 When I made these, I was contacted by a Danish graphics design agency who wanted to buy these designs for an upcoming electronic music festival in Copenhagen.
 The festival unfortunately never happened due to the pandemic, but I did get paid and this allowed me to buy my Axidraw plotter.
 It's also the first piece I sold as an artist (and for a not insignificant amount) so I am super proud of that.*

 ![Polygon subdivision experiment](poly-subdivq-s.jpg)
-*I like this piece because it's a beautifully simple algorithm, I had not heard of before and gives very interesting results and forms I hadn't seen before.
+*Polygon subdivision experiment.
+I like this piece because it's a beautifully simple algorithm, I had not heard of before and gives very interesting results and forms I hadn't seen before.
 The algorithm is: 1.
 Find the largest polygon by area (starting with a rectangle filling the page) 2a.
 Split this polygon roughly in half.
 2b.
 The parameter is "roughly", how uneven is the split.
 In the image here, I vary the evenness from top (very uneven) to bottom (very even).*

 ![Sunset melty thing](sunset-melty-thing-s.jpg)
 *Sunset melty thing.
 Variation on the previous algorithm.*

 ![Asteroid line cut](linecut-2020-10-12-15-19-38-s2160.jpg)
-*I like this piece because it's another beautifully simple algorithm leading to unexpected complexity.*
+*Asteroid line cut.
+I like this piece because it's another beautifully simple algorithm leading to unexpected complexity.*

 ![Asteroid line cut algorithm](algo123.jpg)
 *The idea is you draw a spiral, and then you draw a random line that slices it, and move the spiral apart, perpendicular to that line, while keeping all the lines connected.
 Seems simple enough but I could not image what it would look like if I repeated this process a few hundred times.*